 Alerts, notifications, and incidents

 An alert policy is a set of rules that determine whether your resources or groups are operating normally.
-The rules are logical conditions involving metric thresholds and endpoint health checks.
+The rules are logical conditions involving metric thresholds and uptime checks.
 For example, you can create a rule that your web site's average response latency must not exceed five seconds over a period of two minutes.

 An alert occurs when an alert policy's conditions are met, causing an incident to appear in the Incidents section of the Cloud Monitoring Console.
 Incidents remain open until the alert policy rules are no longer in violation or until the incident is manually closed.